ericayhayes/georeferencingtutorial/README.md

 ![](images/mapwarper_metadata.png)

-5. Towards the bottom of the screen, click the Choose File button under “Upload an image file.”
+5. Towards the bottom of the screen, click on the Choose File button under “Upload an image file.”
 Navigate to the North_Carolina.jpg map that you downloaded to your computer and click Create.

 ![](images/mapwarper_create.png)